 Google reported a four-hour long disruption of service for Google Drive customers on Tuesday, January 17th, 2017.
 If you are an admin for any of the impacted Drive customers, you may have heard from your users that they could log in, but could not access their data.
 Hopefully, none of your executives needed to access active contracts related to a time-sensitive legal review process, or any other vital work-in-progress.

 This is not as rare a situation as you might think.
 In 2016 alone, according to Down Detector, thousands of people suffered service disruptions resulting in loss of productivity in Google apps.
 The length of each disruption varied, from a few minutes to a few hours or days.
 While one could login to Google, it’s clear that if you’re a Google Workspace administrator, you need a Plan B for access to specific apps if service is disrupted.

 - How a SaaS service model introduces a new paradigm for data responsibility.

 - How to minimize the impact on your organization when specific Google Workspace apps have service interruptions.

 - Steps to take today to build your Plan B, and add resilience and business continuity to your organization.

 The potential impact when Google Drive service is interrupted

 While there are no details yet from Google regarding the causes of Google Drive being unavailable, we do know that the service was unavailable for nearly four hours, affecting more than 10% of primarily North American users.

-Google’s G Suite status dashboard, showing the service disruption of January 17, 2017.
+Google’s Google Workspace status dashboard, showing the service disruption of January 17, 2017.

 During that time, although admins and users could login, Drive access was spotty or nonexistent for those impacted.
 Challenges administrators could face from a service disruption include: